didier-durand/microk8s-kube-bench/README.md

 For example, to set it as 100 MB:
 --audit-log-maxsize=100

+1.2.26 Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml and set the below parameter as appropriate and if needed.
+For example,
+--request-timeout=300s

 1.2.29 Follow the Kubernetes documentation and set up the TLS connection between the apiserver and etcd.
 Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the etcd certificate and key file parameters.